Two-Loop Five-Parton Leading-Colour Finite Remainders in the Spinor-Helicity Formalism: Results

 \subsection{Algebraic complexity of the result}

 We compare the complexity of our expressions with the original input expressions from Ref.~\cite{Abreu:2019odu} which were simplified by means of Leinartas partial fractioning \cite{leinartas1978factorization, raichev2012leinartass}.
-As a measure of complexity we use the leaf count, the number of nodes in the abstract syntax tree of the expression.
+As a measure of complexity we use the leaf count.

 Figure~\ref{figure:LeafCountRatios} shows the ratio of the leaf counts for all 740 coefficients.
 This comparison is between the raw output of the spinor reconstruction to the Leinartas simplified version of the Mandelstam expressions.
 The vast majority of the coefficients is simplified in the spinor version, in some cases by more than one order of magnitude.
 Overall, the total new leaf count is about two times smaller, at $4 \cdot 10^{6}$ compared to $9 \cdot 10^{6}$.
 This is the case, despite the leaf count of most expressions is reduced by more than a factor of two, because the largest reduction occurred for coefficients of relative small size.
 As a result of the reduced complexity, the total speed up for the evaluation of all coefficients is also a factor of about 2, at about $1s$ instead of $2s$ on \verb!Mathematica!.